 Reinstatement to Active F-1 Status

 Out-of-status students who wish to continue studying as an F-1 student at (or transfer to) Texas State University must regain valid status.
 To regain F-1 status, a student may apply for reinstatement in cases where the violation was outside of the student’s control and the student continues to attend, or plans to attend, a program of study.
-Alternatively, you may request a new SEVIS record with new I-20, depart the US and re-enter under a new I-20 and new SEVIS ID, a valid visa, and valid passport.
+Alternatively, you may request a new SEVIS record with a new I-20, depart the US and re-enter under a new I-20 with new SEVIS ID, a valid visa, and valid passport.

 - Working without authorization is a violation of your status that CANNOT be corrected through reinstatement.
 You can only regain status by departing and re-entering the US.

-Reasons Why Students Fall Out-of-status:
+Reasons Why Students Fall Out-of-Status:

-- Failure to maintain full-time status while concurrently enrolled.
+- Failure to maintain full-time status while concurrently enrolled

-- Failure to enroll by the start of the semester.
+- Failure to enroll by the start of the semester

 Under federal regulation, an F-1 student is only eligible for reinstatement if all of the following conditions apply: